chandan9t8/mini-llm/notes.md

 - create separate batches for train & val sets.
 - convert tokenIDs to embedding vectors.

+`modules.py`
+-

 # Parameters and what they mean

 `context_length`
-- property of the model
+- property of the model, defines the hard limit of the model
-- defines the hard limit of the model
+- defines how far the model can look
 - it controls the size of the positional embedding matrix of the model

 `max_length`